-A transparent and accountable procedure for a biobank’s resource is vital (1-4).
-Data Access Committees (DACs) have been established to monitor access and authorise requests and are viewed as an important element of (1, 5, 6). here are no internationally recognised standards for the role of DACs (5) and studies have shown signiﬁcant variation in the type, scope and structure/location of DAC committees scientiﬁc review boardmanagement committee(1, 7).
+A transparent and accountable procedure for access to a biobank’s resource is vital (1-4).
+Data Access Committees (DACs) have been established to monitor access and authorise requests and are viewed as an important element of such procedures (1, 5, 6).
+However, there are no internationally recognised standards for the role of DACs (5) and studies have shown signiﬁcant variation in the type, scope and structure/location of DAC committees.
+Some biobanks have scientiﬁc review boards or management committees that scrutinise access applications (1, 7).

-Nevertheless, some common criteria that DACs apply to submitted research applications.
-These include ensuring that the data and/or samples are only shared with bona ﬁde researchers, and that the researchers need to be afﬁliated with reputable institutions that can be held responsible for their actions.
-The planned research must also meet the terms of biobankrejected (2, 5). been described research that ‘may impact or harm dignity of the human beings in a way that is undesirable or unacceptable in a democratic society’ stated culturally or politically sensitive topics; ancestry studies in a small, isolated population; correlating cognitive ability and education to race or sexual orientation; genetic studies of addiction and mental health; and brain size correlations with certain social identities or geographic locations (5, 8).
+Nevertheless, the literature notes some common criteria that DACs apply to submitted research applications.
+These generally (though not always) include ensuring that the data and/or samples are only shared with bona ﬁde researchers, and that the researchers need to be afﬁliated with reputable institutions that can be held responsible for their actions.
+The planned research must also meet the terms of a biobank and applications are usually rejected if they do not (2, 5).
+Research applications that are deemed objectionable have been described in a range of ways, summarised as research that ‘may impact or harm dignity of the human beings in a way that is undesirable or unacceptable in a democratic society’.
+Examples of objectionable research stated include culturally or politically sensitive topics; ancestry studies in a small, isolated population; correlating cognitive ability and education to race or sexual orientation; genetic studies of addiction and mental health; and brain size correlations with certain social identities or geographic locations (5, 8).
 Below, we go on to show how, in practice, making decisions about whether access applications fall into the remit of objectionable research can be tricky, with some interviewees expressing concerns about how to make appropriate decisions in these circumstances.

 Methods